shawneegao/ember-cli-deploy-docker/README.md

 - `upload`

 These hooks are flexible.
 Feel free to make changes to this plugin's index.js if different hooks are preferred.
+However if you are using the default name configurations, please make sure that revision-data plugin is installed and that it executes before the docker plugin.

 ## Configuration Options

 For detailed information on how configuration of plugins works, please refer to the [Plugin Documentation][1].

-This plugin will cause the deployment pipeline to abort if any of the necessary configurations are left empty.
+**Make sure all of the properties below are correctly configured, otherwise the pipline will abort**

 ### name

 The default behavior for name is to use the revision key from the [ember-cli-deploy-revision-data][5] plugin.
-If an alternative naming scheme is preferred simply set the name in deploy.js.
+If an alternative naming scheme is preferred simply set the name in your main ember project's config/deploy.js.
-**If neither is set the deploy pipline will abort.**

 ### repo